paxelito/carness/README.md

 Build8.0b20150427.76
 --------------------

-	* A new class influxspecies has been introduce to deal with membrane finite diffusion of external food
+	* A new class influxspecies has been introduced to deal with membrane finite diffusion of external food
+	* New surface is computed too
+	* Runtime interface has been enxhanced, information have been riorganized and surface has been added

 Build7.1b20140721.75
 --------------------